wdk-docs/vscode-docs/docs/getstarted/themes.md

 ---
 Order: 5
 Area: getstarted
-TOCTitle: Themes
+title: Themes
-ContentId: CAC88BC7-90A5-4384-8A05-2187117C0F72
+id: CAC88BC7-90A5-4384-8A05-2187117C0F72
 PageTitle: Visual Studio Code Themes
 DateApproved: 7/6/2023
-MetaDescription: Changing the color theme in Visual Studio Code.
+description: Changing the color theme in Visual Studio Code.
 You can use color themes provided by VS Code, the community or create your own new themes.
 ---

 # Color Themes

 Color themes let you modify the colors in Visual Studio Code's user interface to suit your preferences and work environment.